kodingkoning/poplar/README.md

 - [networkx 3.3](https://networkx.github.io/)
 - [pydot 3.0.1](https://github.com/erocarrera/pydot)

+Using other software versions may not work with Poplar.

 ## Parsl Configuration

 Parsl is a Python package used to manage parallel tasks.
 It can manage multiple Slurm job allocations, as it does in Poplar, and oversees running parallel and sequential tasks in Poplar.